Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Introduction

 In this paper, by investigating the physical dynamics of \gls{LC} molecules, we develop a comprehensive model for their response time.
-Exploiting this model, we formulate an optimization problem to design RIS configurations that minimize transition time between users.
-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Physics-based Modeling of LC-RIS Phase-shift Response Time:} We develop an analytical model for the response time of an LC-based phase shifter rooted in the physical properties of LC cells.
-Specifically, we study the \gls{PDE} that governs the spatio-temporal evolution of \gls{LC} molecules upon applying an electric force.
-Using this, we develop a model for the phase shift of each \gls{LC}-\gls{RIS} unit cell as a function of $t$. \item \textbf{Fast-transitionable Phase-shift Design:} We formulate an optimization problem to design multiple \gls{RIS} phase-shift configurations that enable fast transitions between them.
-Due to the large number of \gls{RIS} elements at \gls{mmWave} bands, acquiring full \gls{CSI} becomes challenging, hence, we formulate the phase-shift design problem based on user locations.
-Additionally, to increase the communication reliability against the location estimation error, the \gls{RIS} is designed to serve users over a designated area rather than a single point. \item \textbf{Proposed Algorithm:} Because this problem is non-convex, finding the global optimal solution is computationally challenging.
+Exploiting this model, we formulate an optimization problem to design RIS configurations that minimize the transition time between users. \MD{By providing a precise model and optimization framework for this fundamental hardware latency, our work provides a critical physical-layer foundation that enables more practical and efficient system integration and protocol design \cite{Lu2024}.} Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Physics-based Modeling of LC-RIS Phase-shift Response Time:} \MD{We develop an analytical model for the response time of an LC-based phase shifter, rooted in the physical properties of its constituent \gls{LC} molecules}.
+Specifically, we study the \gls{PDE} that governs the spatio-temporal evolution of \gls{LC} molecules upon applying an \MD{electric field}.
+Using this, we develop a model for the phase shift of each \gls{LC}-\gls{RIS} unit cell as a function of $t$. \item \textbf{Fast-transitionable Phase-shift Design:} We formulate an optimization problem to design multiple \gls{RIS} phase-shift configurations that enable fast transitions between them. \MD{As the \gls{CSI} acquisition is a challenging task for \glspl{RIS} \cite{Lu2024}, we formulate the phase-shift design problem based on user locations.
+The accuracy of this design increases in \gls{mmWave} since \gls{LOS} component becomes dominant \cite{Mukherjee2017}.} Additionally, to increase the communication reliability against the location estimation error, the \gls{RIS} is designed to serve users over a designated area rather than a single point. \item \textbf{Proposed Algorithm:} Because this problem is non-convex, finding the global optimal solution is computationally challenging.
 Based on the dual Lagrangian formulation and exploiting the large number of the \gls{LC}-\gls{RIS} elements, we propose an approach to decouple the optimization across users and \gls{RIS} elements, enabling parallel and iterative updates.
 Based on this result, we propose an algorithm that obtains a sub-optimal, but low-complexity, and scalable solution.
 We analyse the complexity of the proposed algorithm and show that it increases linearly with the number of \gls{LC}-\gls{RIS} elements. \item \textbf{Performance Evaluation:} We assess the performance of the proposed \gls{RIS} design through a comprehensive set of numerical simulations.
 These results demonstrate that the proposed approach significantly reduces reconfiguration time (e.g., by $66\%$ for the considered setup), thereby improving the effective system throughput compared to the transition-unaware benchmark schemes. \item \textbf{Experimental Verification:} Finally, we validate our algorithm through a real-world test in an indoor scenario \cite{neuder2023architecture}.
 We observe that the optimized phase shift design significantly reduces the required transition time compared to a linear phase shift design algorithm, which only focuses on maximizing the final received \gls{SNR}. \end{itemize} The remainder of this paper is organized as follows.
 In Section \ref{System, Channel, and LC Model}, we present the system, channel, and steady state of \gls{LC} models.
 Section \ref{Transition-Aware LC-RIS} details the proposed optimization framework based on the dynamics \gls{LC} models, followed by simulation results in Section \ref{simulation result}.
 Then, we test our algorithm in an experimental implementation in Section~\ref{experimental results}.
 Finally, Section \ref{conclusion} concludes the paper.